Jack Alcantara – Advisory Board (he)

 Kristin Wilson-Key is the Parent Support Services Supervisor at Gender Diversity.
 She serves as consultant to hundreds of parents who are new to the revolutionary act of parenting trans and gender diverse children of all ages.
 Kristin facilitates Gender Diversity’s parent groups, the nation’s largest and longest running network of support.
 In addition to parental support, Kristin leads trainings and forums for those navigating questions and concerns regarding transgender youth inclusivity.

-Nadja Dee Witherbee – Teen Programming Assistant (she)
+Nadja Dee Witherbee – Teen Group Lead (she)

 Nadia Dee is a graduate of the telecommunication and film department at San Diego State University.
 She has spent 12 years working in the film industry and became a member of the Local 600 Camera Union.
 She left Burbank to transition in Seattle and has volunteered for Gender Odyssey, Gender Diversity, Camp Ten Trees, and Lambert House and served on the board of directors for Ingersoll Gender Center and Camp Ten Trees.
 Combining her love of film and the community, Nadja Dee created SOLD: Examining the T in TV Commercials, presented at Gender Odyssey and Translations Film Festival.
 Currently working with the Teen Program, Nadja Dee brings her love of film and television, art, music, and special-effects film make-up to Gender Odyssey.
 She resides in the Pacific Northwest and can often be seen playing guitar or ukulele with her husband David and their two furry Yorkie-Poo daughters, Noe and Nico.